 Paul was beheaded.
 Some say his head was severed with an axe.
-Others say it was by a sword.
+Others say it was by sword.
 A historian in speaking of this says the dear old apostle's head was laid on the block of execution and the axe was drawn.
 An officer said: "Wilt thou deny Christ and live?"
 Paul's reply was a noble one.
 He said: "I can never deny my Lord."
 The axe or sword was then applied and his head was severed from his body!
 To this Paul evidently alluded when he said: "To know him (Christ) and the power of his resurrection, and the fellowship of his sufferings, being conformed unto his death; if possibly I may attain unto the resurrection of the dead" (Phil.
-3: 10, 11).
+3: 10.
+11).
 The Greek reads: "out of the dead ones."
 It means that he was to be raised before the general resurrection.
 When we remember that he was beheaded-"cut with an axe" or sword- and that this class is to come forth in "the first resurrection" (Rev. 20:4, 5) which is a "resurrection out of dead ones" (Phil.
-3:11), and that "the rest of the dead ones live not again till the thousand years are finished" (Rev. 20:5); it seems conclusive that "the first resurrection" is what Paul had in mind.
+3:11), and that "the rest of the dead ones live not again till the thousand vears are finished" (Rev. 20:5); it seems conclusive that "the first resurrection" is what Paul had in mind.

-"There is no doubt all will be raised at the last. or attain a resurrection: in this sense, no man need wish to attain the resurrection of the dead, because it is a matter of certainty that all will attain it: the apostle, therefore, evidently had before his eyes the first resurrection, and the peculiar phraseology he employs on this occasion proves it to be so-'if by any means' I might attain (ten exanastasin ton nekron) the resurrection of which it is said.
-Blessed and holy is he that hath part in the first resurrection, " (Cumming's Lectures on the Apocalypse, p.
+"There is no doubt all will be raised at the last. or attain a resurrection: in this sense, no man need wish to attain the resurrection of the dead. because it is a matter of certainty that all will attain it: the apostle, therefore, evidently had before his eyes the first resurrection, and the peculiar phraseology he employs on this occasion proves it to be so-if by any means I might attain (ten exanastasin ton nekron) the resurrection of which it is said, Blessed and holy is he that hath part in the first resurrection, " (Cumming's Lectures on the Apocalypse, p.
 447).
 In a foot-note, Mr. Cummings says: "Scholz's reading is still more marked, ten exanastasin ten ek nekron, the resurrection, the one from among the dead" (Ibid).

 J. C. Waller has aptly remarked: "It seems to us that it would be nonsense to suppose that the apostle meant by this declaration, the general resurrection, about which his anxiety was expressed, as if he doubted whether he would rise from the dead at all.
-But allow him to be anxious to attain unto the 'first resurrection,' and the in the case. sense is plain."
+But allow him to be anxious to attain unto the 'first resurrection,' and the sense is plain."

 There is an apparent difficulty here.
 Paul says "souls" (psuchas) were seen by him.
 But "soul" is sometimes used of a living person.
-This is by the context.
-I have not written this to set forth metonymy.
-Here is a lexical study of the word: any theory on the Millennium.
-But it is written
+This is by metonymy.
+Here is a lexical study of the word: